 For the purpose of this Regulation

 2.1.
-"Non-original replacement exhaust system or components of this system" means a system of a type different from that fitted to the vehicle on approval or extension of approval.
+"Non-original replacement exhaust silencing system or components of this system" means a system of a type different from that fitted to the vehicle on approval or extension of approval.
 It may be used only as a replacement exhaust or silencing system.

+The acronym NORESS denotes the non-original replacement exhaust silencing system.

 2.2.
-"Non-original replacement exhaust system component" means one of the various components which together form the exhaust system;
+"Non-original replacement exhaust silencing system component" means one of the various components which together form the exhaust silencing system;

 2.3.
-"Non-original replacement exhaust systems of different types" means silencing systems which differ significantly in such respects as:
+"Non-original replacement exhaust silencing systems of different types" means silencing systems which differ significantly in such respects as:

 (a) Their components bear different trade names or marks,